Fly Upper Computer Installation and Usage Guide

 1. Shutdown Procedure

-- Always perform a proper shutdown using system commands.
+- Always perform a normal shutdown via system commands

-- Never disconnect power directly to prevent system damage.
+- Do not directly disconnect the power to prevent system damage

 2. System Updates